sajid-munawar/TypeScript/Learning/Learning TypeScript book/Chapter 3. Unions and Literals/readme.md

 Assignment Narrowing
 If you directly assign a value to a variable, TypeScript will narrow the variable’s type to that value’s type.

+Conditional Checks
+A common way to get TypeScript to narrow a variable’s value is to write an if statement checking the variable for being equal to a known value.